Dwarf Apple Trees: Varieties, Rootstocks, and How to Grow Them

 Honeycrisp: The most popular apple in America.
 Sweet, explosive crunch, stores well.
 Ripens September.
 Needs a pollinator.
 Moderately susceptible to fire blight, so Geneva rootstocks help.
 Zones 3-7.

-Gala: Sweet, mild flavor.
+Gala: Sweet, mild flavor with a hint of vanilla.
 Early harvest (August-September).
-Consistent producer.
+Consistent producer that rarely takes an off year.
 Good for kids who want a less tart apple.
 Needs a pollinator.
 Zones 5-8.

 Best for disease resistance